 What to Put on a Dog Tag

-To ensure that your dog is appropriately handled and returned to you, you need to know what to put on a dog tag.
+To ensure that your dog is appropriately handled and returned to you, you need to know what to put on a tag.
 You can be as plain or clever as you’d like, but make sure that the vital information is there.
 Here are some things you might consider for your dog’s ID tag:

 A dog’s eyes might get big and they might bark or whine, but dogs think about their situation.
 They can be trained extensively and can learn.
-So even if a stranger calls their name, your pup is likely to recognize it and be more obedient.
-If that name is front and center on the pup’s tag, it makes things easier for everybody.
+So even if a stranger calls their dog's name, your pup is likely to recognize it and be more obedient.
+If that dog's name is front and center on the pup’s tag, it makes things easier for everybody.

 You may even want to put a few different phone numbers on the tag to ensure that someone else could be contacted if you are away from your phone.